Untanky/k-means-mapreduce/README.md

 67108957   defq          spark-te brandtfa  R        16:24      4     kudamm,lankwitz,marzahn,mitte
 ```

-### Changing configuration of slurm-script
+### Basic: Changing configuration of slurm-script for your task

-In the default state `k-means-slurm-spark.sh` configures all spark related variables and launches a specific file (`k-means-spark/spark.py`) on a medium sized dataset (`datasets/10k/dataset_3_13.txt`).
-Based on how you decide to solve the task, changes may be necessary.
+In the default state `k-means-slurm-spark.sh` configures all spark related variables and launches `k-means-spark/spark.py` on a medium sized dataset (`datasets/10k/dataset_3_13.txt`).
+Based on how you decide to solve the task, changes may be necessary (both for script and dataset).
 Be sure not to modify the environment variables in the script, this may break the functionality.
+Take a look at how `spark.py` implements and creates a SparkSession.
+Be sure to match this kind of initialisation if you want to run the script with slurm.
+Background: PySpark supports several initialisation mechanisms.
+The current implementation of `spark.py` uses a local `SparkSession`, relying on spark-submit + slurm to handle ressources.
+Other Session types (like `yarn`, `hadoop`) need hadoop as back-end infrastructure.
+This is not available on the HU department of Computer Science infrastructure.

+### Advanced: Optimization of ressource allocation

-You can modify the ressource usage (line 5-9, line 51).
+This is kind of optional for the task.
+You can leave all related variables as they are.
+However, if you think this can improve running time - you can modify the ressource usage (line 5-9 + line 51).

+Number of CPU-cores/nodes:

 ```
 (line 5-9)